SybelBlue/slides/main-slides.md

 --- <!-- .slide: data-auto-animate -->

 ### Quantitative Work on Humor

++++ <!-- .slide: data-auto-animate -->

+### Quantitative Work on Humor
 **Frequency**

 attempt frequency is all over the place

 varies by uni, culture, country, experience...

-most profs don't use humor at all (< 2 attempts/hr)
+some profs don't use humor at all (< 2 attempts/hr)

+Note: sometimes upwards of 40% don't use, others less than 20%

 +++ <!-- .slide: data-auto-animate -->